drmikeuk/campus92/regAddresses2.md

       </div>
       <div class="modal-body">

+<p>It is important that you provide your term-time address so we can keep you informed and supported throughout your studies.
+If you are living locally and eligible for a council tax exemption, this will also ensure that we inform your local authority.</p>

-<p>Please provide a term time address or, if you are unable to provide an address now, select the option to provide it later.</p>
+<p>If you are unable to provide an address now, you may continue with online registration, but you will be contacted to provide this information later.
+You can also update your address in NottinghamHub at any point.</p>

       </div>
       <div class="modal-footer">
+        <button type="button" class="btn btn-secondary" data-dismiss="modal">Add later</button>
-        <button type="button" class="btn btn-primary" data-dismiss="modal">OK</button>
+        <button type="button" class="btn btn-primary" data-dismiss="modal">Add now</button>
       </div>
     </div>
   </div>